Pro-Ject launches HMV anniversary turntable featuring its famous dog

 Any Brits lucky enough to live to see their 100th birthday get a telegram from the Queen.
 But if you're a high street retailer you get your own special edition turntable.
 We know which we'd prefer.

-This is a limited edition version of Pro-Ject's T1, made to celebrate high street music shop HMV's centenary.
+This is a limited edition version of the Pro-Ject T1 record player, made to celebrate high street music shop HMV's centenary.
 It features the famous Nipper the dog logo that has adorned the retailer's stores for decades.

 Nipper is taken from an 1898 painting by Francis Barraud titled His Master's Voice (which HMV stands for).
 Nipper was Barraud's brother's dog, and he was depicted in the painting listening to a phonograph.